-2.2 DESCRIPTION OF THE RF CIRCUIT
+2.2 DESCRIPTION OF THE RF CIRCUIT (A24380-030)

-The TWTA consists of two stages of RF amplification: a solid-state preamp assembly with adjustable gain (E01136-000) and a traveling-wave tube amplifier (E08072-000).
+The TWTA consists of two stages of RF amplification: a solid state preamp assembly with adjustable gain (E01198-000) and a traveling-wave tube amplifier (E30069-000).

-The Type N RF input connector is located on the rear panel.
-The RF input is fed to the input connector on the solid-state preamp.
-The solid-state preamp's output drives the RF input of the TWT via an equalizer.
-The RF output of the TWT is a Type S-C coaxial connector.
-The output is directed through a short cable to a -40/-30 dB dual directional coupler.
-The output 7-16 DIN connector of the coupler protrudes through the rear panel of the TWTA to function as the RF output connector.
+The type N RF input connector is located on the rear panel.
+The RF input is fed to the input connector on the solid state preamp.
+The solid state preamp's output drives the RF input of the TWT.
+The RF output of the TWT is a type N female connector.
+The output is directed through a cable to a dual coaxial -30 dB directional coupler.
+The output of the coupler is a type N female connector, which protrudes through the rear panel to serve as the amplifier's RF output connector.

-The reflected port output of the dual directional coupler is split by a -10 dB coupler.
-The direct output is connected to a detector diode, whose output is used for VSWR protection by the power supply logic board, for VSWR measurement in the leveling loop, and for reflected power measurement on the HPA interface board.
-The side port of this -10 dB coupler provides a reflected RF sample at a Type N connector on the rear panel.
+The reverse port on the directional coupler is connected to a detector diode, whose output is used for VSWR protection by the power supply logic board, for VSWR measurement in the leveling loop, and for reverse power measurement on the HPA interface board.

-The forward port output of the dual directional coupler is split by a -10 dB coupler.
-The direct output is connected to a detector diode via a pad.
-The output of the detector diode is used on the HPA interface board to measure forward power, and for providing output level input to the automatic forward power limiting circuit.
-The side port of this coupler is connected to the forward Type N RF sample port on the rear panel.
+The forward port output is split by a -3 dB splitter.
+One output is connected to a detector diode via a pad.
+The output of the detector is used on the HPA interface board to measure forward power.
+The other port of the splitter is connected to the RF sample port on the rear panel.
+A pad between the splitter and the port isolates the forward power measurement from mismatches at the sample port.

-Amplifier gain is determined by the solid-state amplifier (SSA), which has a voltage-controlled variable gain stage.
+Amplifier gain is determined by the solid state preamp (SSA), which has a voltage-controlled attenuator.
 The control head determines the output of a digital-to-analog converter (DAC) on the HPA interface board.
-The output of the DAC controls the SSA gain.
-The emergency bypass board (A24830-001) is mounted behind the front panel.
-It is provided with a circuit that increases the attenuation so that reflected power is limited to a level that can be safely sustained without damage to the amplifier (on the order of 100 watts).

-emergency bypass operation (see Section 3.7) the gain control signal is provided locally by means of a potentiometer on the emergency bypass board.
-However, the foldback circuit remains on line in emergency bypass operation.
+The output of the DAC controls the SSA attenuator.
+The remote control board (A24369-000) mounted behind the front panel is provided with a circuit that increases the attenuation so that reverse power is limited to a safe level (on the order of 20 to 50 watts).
+In emergency bypass operation (see section 3.7) the attenuator signal is provided locally on the remote control board.
+The foldback circuit remains on line in emergency bypass operation.

-2.3 DESCRIPTION OF THE POWER SUPPLY
+2.3 DESCRIPTION OF THE POWER SUPPLY (A22520-090)

-The single phase version (A22525-311) is described.
 The TWT power supply is of modular construction.
-Low voltage power for logic and control of the entire power supply assembly is provided by the low voltage power supply module (A23687-001).
-In addition this module provides DC power for the HPA interface and emergency bypass board.
+Low voltage power for logic and control of the entire power supply assembly, the preamplifier, and the HPA interface board is provided by the low voltage power supply module (A23687-001).
 Control logic and TWT protection circuits are contained in the HPA logic and Control Assembly (A16485-000).

-The Heater Power Supply Module (A10010-000) powers the TWT DC heater.
-Grid bias and pulse top are provided by the Grid Modulator Module (A21422-000).
+The Heater Power Supply Module (A10010-000) powers the TWT DC heater..

-The high voltage power supply consists of the following: the power factor module (A23683-000) converts line voltage to DC for the high voltage switching supply.
-Switching transistors are on the Power Board Assembly (A23719-000), and switching is controlled by the Pulse Width Modulation (PWM) Board (A10017-511).
-The high voltage transformer and rectifiers are contained in the High Voltage Diode/Cap Assembly (A21425-296).
-The high voltage DC is filtered in the HV Filter Assembly (A21461-500).
+The high voltage power supply consists of the following: the Power Factor Correction module (A23683-000) converts line voltage to DC for the high voltage switching supply.
+Switching transistors are on the Power Board Assembly (A16487-001), and switching is controlled by the Pulse Width Modulation (PWM) Board (A10017-090).
+The high voltage transformer and rectifiers are contained in the High Voltage Diode/Cap Assembly (A21425-090).
+The high voltage DC is filtered in the HV Filter Assembly (A21457-001).

-Low voltage interconnects between the power supply modules are through a motherboard.
+Interconnects between the power supply modules are through a motherboard.
 It is installed in a finned heat sink assembly to which the modules are bolted.
 The heat sink is cooled by the incoming cabinet air.
-The Heat Sink/Motherboard assembly is A23280-000.
+The Heat Sink/Motherboard assembly is A24357-000.